OpenSourceEconomics/econ-project-templates/src/rationale.rst

 How to organise the workflow?
 -----------------------------

 A naïve way to ensure reproducibility is to have a *master-script* (do-file, m-file, ...) that runs each file one after the other.
-One way to implement that for the above setup, would be to have code for each step of the analysis and a loop over both models for each of them:
+One way to implement that for the above setup would be to have code for each step of the analysis and a loop over both models within each step:

 .. figure:: ../bld/src/examples/steps_only_full.png
    :width: 25em

-You will still need to manually keep track of whether you need to run a paricular step after making changes, though.
+You will still need to manually keep track of whether you need to run a particular step after making changes, though.
 Or you run everything at once, all the time.
-Equivalently, you may have code that runs one step after the other for each model:
+Alternatively, you may have code that runs one step after the other for each model:

 .. figure:: ../bld/src/examples/model_steps_full.png
    :width: 25em

 The equivalent comment applies here: Either keep track of which model needs to be run after making changes manually, or run everything at once.

-Ideally though, you want to be more even more fine-grained than this and only run individual elements.
-This is particularly true when your entire computations take some time -- running all steps every time via the *master-script* simply is not an option.
+Ideally though, you want to be even more fine-grained than this and only run individual elements.
+This is particularly true when your entire computations take some time.
+In this case, running all steps every time via the *master-script* simply is not an option.
 All my research projects ended up running for a long time, no matter how simple they were...
 The figure shows you that even in this simple example, there are now quite a few parts to remember:

 .. figure:: ../bld/src/examples/model_steps_select.png
    :width: 25em